lucendio/lecture-devops-infos/content/exercises/define-and-run-pipeline.md

 4. Develop a branch strategy that would allow to publish artifacts in a controlled manner (e.g. merging into a certain branch or tagging a commit) but still always run tests

-5. Verify via browser that the artifact is actually published, download it and start the application locally
+5. Verify via browser that the artifact is actually published

+6. Download the artifact, start the application locally and confirm that it's reachable via CLI

 ## Deliverables

 * source code of the pipeline
+* `terminal.log` file showing the commands and their output used to carry out the tasks
+* link to a successful pipeline invocation

 ## Solution